Q.1. Where can I obtain a copy/license of CORMIX?

 of momentum and buoyancy per unit of diffuser length in

 relation to the local layer depth Hs.
 Thus, CORMIX uses the primary controlling variable of flux per length of

-the diffuser, not the number ports to determine mixing behavior.
-Changing the number of ports will not effect CORMIX flow classification
+the diffuser, not the number of ports to determine mixing behavior.
+Changing the number of ports will not affect CORMIX flow classification

 or dilution estimates of near-field mixing after plume merging occurs.

-changing the diffuser length can effect flow trapping behavior and density current terminal level formation.
+changing the diffuser length can affect flow trapping behavior and density current terminal level formation.
 CORMIX will alert the analyst

 to a flow class change when altering diffuser length.